What are soft skills?

 - Organization skills – time management, estimating, planning.

 - Industry knowledge – engineering, construction, legal, healthcare.

-Both hard and soft skills are desired by employers.
+Both hard and soft skills are desired by employers when hiring project managers.
 Hard skills can be proved with a degree, diploma, apprenticeship, professional certification or other qualification.
-However, soft skills can be difficult to prove, so it’s essential to show-off such skills at interview and provide examples on your CV.
+However, project manager soft skills can be difficult to prove, so it’s essential to show-off such skills at interview and provide examples on your CV.

 Communication means relaying information or instructions to other people.
 It is a vital skill for project managers.
 Communication can be verbal or non-verbal but must be regular and accurate.
 The language used should be clear, objective and non-emotive.
 Listening is also a crucial part of communication.

 Conflicts arise due to disagreement, conflicting values, and miscommunication.
 It causes teams to lack morale, productivity, and harmony.
 This can cause project failure, so conflict must be dissipated quickly.
 Conflict can be reduced by setting clear expectations at the start of the project.

 This is the act of giving team members responsibilities.
 It can be a way of motivating people to reach their full potential.
 Project managers must know who has the correct skills, working style and knowledge for the work.
 Feedback and reward mechanisms should be implemented.